Appendix 4: Generating orders

 In the examples in the previous section (Generating orders directly from Project management) we outlined how to create a work order (WO) for a product with a long lead time before we created the material task line using the Manufacturing action in the Enterprise Planning function.

-It is not mandatory to create a material task line, however, if it is created, it is mandatory that the task is "launched".
+It is not mandatory to create a material task line, however, if it’s created, it’s mandatory that the task is "launched".

 Multi-level planning (MULTIWOX)